andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 Lars's instructions are more comprehensive (and didn't work for me, I'm sure it's my fault),  I am posting a quick solution reference that works for me, with a plan to fix it later.
 It goes like this:

 1. Figure out where your Stata license file is.
 Just google if you have no idea.
-Copy it into your working directory
+Copy it into your working directory.
-2. The following assumes your do files are in a subdirectory of the current working directory called my_project_do_files
 2. Use this Dockerfile.
 The part stata18-se-i:2024-12-18 can and should be changed according to your license and preferences.
-The full list of images:tabs is available [here](https://hub.docker.com/u/dataeditors)
+The full list of images:tags is available [here](https://hub.docker.com/u/dataeditors)

 	```
 	FROM dataeditors/stata18-se-i:2024-12-18